TinnedTuna/journal/README.md

 log.

-Much of the above can be accomplished by regularly shipping `~/.journal_xlog` to an independent third party, such as an audit service.
+Much of the above can be accomplished by regularly shipping `~/.journal_xlog` to an independent third party, such as an audit service, and keeping backups of the entry files.
+The recipient should verify that the timestamps in `~/.journal_xlog` are not too far in the past or more than a few seconds in the future.

 ## License